 Kevis Goodman, University of California, Berkeley

-I hope that this seminar will help us think in new and nuanced ways about a number of recurrent questions in the history of criticism, such as problems of mediation, the complexity of determination, the limits of description, the so-called symptomatic reading – among others.
-More generally, I also hope that it will provide an occasion for participants to share their own approaches to the relationship between the proto-disciplines or “indiscipines” (Jon Klancher) of the period.
+I hope that this seminar will help us take up, from a new angle, a number of recurrent questions in the history of criticism, such as the workings of mediation, the complexity of determination, the effects of modernity in the body, the limits of description, and the so-called “symptomatic” reading – among others.
+More generally, I also hope that it will provide an occasion for participants to share their own approaches to studying the relationship between areas of knowledge (“sciences” in the original sense) that have not always stood apart.

 Michelle Levy, Simon Fraser University